hyperledger-solang/solang/docs/language/builtins.rst

 set_code_hash(bytes hash) returns (uint32)
 ++++++++++++++++++++++++++++++++++++++++++

 Only available on Substrate.
-Replace the contracts code with the code corresponding to ``hash``.
+Replace the contract's code with the code corresponding to ``hash``.
-Implies that the new code was already uploaded, otherwise the operation fails.
+Assumes that the new code was already uploaded, otherwise the operation fails.
 A return value of 0 indicates success; a return value of 7 indicates that there was no corresponding code found.

 .. note::